Sarah Walter, PhD Candidate

 Background

-Sarah Walter is a part-time remote Post Graduate Research Student at the University of Edinburgh.
-Her project title is: "Empowering Research Ambassadors to Promote Participation of Under-served Communities in Alzheimer’s Clinical Trials"
+Sarah Walter is a Post Graduate Research Student at the University of Edinburgh.
+Her project is: "Empowering Research Ambassadors to Promote Participation of Under-served Communities in Alzheimer’s Clinical Trials".

-Sarah is co-designing the program with a team of individuals with lived experience of dementia and research called the Research Ambassador Community Collective (RACC).
+Sarah is co-creating the program with a team of individuals with lived experience of dementia and research called the Research Ambassador Community Collective (RACC).

 Research summary

-Sarah leads Public and Participant Involvement (PPI) in Alzheimer's clinical trials, co-chairs an advisory board of research participants, and leads research on digital engagement and participant experience.
+Sarah leads Public and Participant Involvement (PPI) in Alzheimer's clinical trials, co-chairs an advisory board of research participants for both sporadic Alzheimer's disease and Alzheimer's in Down syndrome, and leads research on digital engagement and participant experience.

 Project activity